MatchuPitchu/react-summary/Readme.md

     - memoized version of cb fn only changes if one of the dependencies has changed
     - empty array means: cb fn wrapped into useCallback() will never change
     - functions in JS are `closures` -> they close over the values that are available in there environment; so JS logs in all variables that are used in the fn (below: `enable`) and stores these variables for the fn definition
-    - list all variables, functions etc. - that could change - in dependency array, then in case memoized version of cb fn is recreated
+    - in dependency array: list all variables, functions etc. that could change, then in case memoized version of cb fn is recreated

   ```JavaScript
   const App = () => {